A Bridge for the World

 - remains the 30th largest country, with a 4% decrease in total area

-- gain 14 square miles (36 km²) along the southern Sea of Galilee
+- gain 14 square miles (36 km²) east of the Jordan River

 - gain 1 mile (2 km²) of coastline on the Sea of Galilee